 - 13. The National Infrastructure Delivery Plan 2016 2021 set out the UK Government's infrastructure plans over the period to 2021.
-The plan is now out of date, and no update has been provided by the Infrastructure and Projects Authority. - 14.
-The National Policy Statements set out the Government's objectives for the development of nationally significant infrastructure in a particular sector.
-Many of the existing Statements are outdated, however there have been recent consultations on revised Statements relating to Planning for new Energy Infrastructure and National Networks, which have not yet been adopted. - 15.
+The plan is now out of date and no update has been provided by the Infrastructure and Projects Authority. - 14.
+National Policy Statements set out the Government's objectives for the development of nationally significant infrastructure in a particular sector.
+Many of the existing statements are outdated, however there were consultations on revised statements relating to Planning for new Energy Infrastructure and National Networks in 2023, and it is likely that the new Labour Government will seek to make their own changes to these statements. - 15.
 Short term major infrastructure projects will rely on existing sources of primary aggregate supply.
-The more significant and longer-term infrastructure schemes are likely to rely on imports of crushed rock and marine sand and gravel landed at wharves on the Thames Estuary.
+More significant and longer-term infrastructure schemes are likely to rely on imports of crushed rock and marine sand and gravel landed at wharves on the Thames Estuary.
 For example, the Marine Management Organisation (MMO) have demonstrated that marine aggregate resources have supported a number of prestigious developments in London and the South East including Canary Wharf, the Channel Tunnel Rail Link, Heathrow Terminal 5, 2012 London Olympic infrastructure, and the regeneration of the Thames Gateway (East Inshore and East Offshore Marine Plan, Areas Evidence and Issues Overview Report, 2012).
 The increasing use of marine-won aggregates appears to reflect diminishing land won supplies in London and the South East. - 16.
 The 2017 Surrey Infrastructure Study was prepared on behalf of the Surrey local authorities to provide an up-to-date view of emerging development and infrastructure requirements to support growth across Surrey.
 This study identifies that: